 This website in memory of James Korczak uses a dark background and some really creative and interesting scrolling effects.
 Scroll down the page and see how it functions.

-David Hellman’s homepage uses huge white text on a black background.
+David Hellmann’s homepage uses huge white text on a black background.
 Aside from the blog, the rest of the site also uses the dark ground.

 This site is completely black and white with some hand-drawn illustrations and animation effects.
 About half the site uses a black background and about half the site uses a white background.